 The Professional (aka the official bio)

-Amanda Michelle Jones considers herself “a Connector of People & Resources” and “a Supernerd, with an extra dose of personality for balance.”
-She has dedicated her life to collaborating on changemaking with youth experiencing unstable housing.
+Amanda Michelle Jones (AMJ for short) is an Associate Clinical Social Worker (ASW), engaged scholar, and youth worker who has dedicated her life to collaborative change-making with youth experiencing housing instability.
 Amanda Michelle feels this is connected to fighting for social justice overall, because all youth need strong communities to support their development.
-Having been trained and tested in designing, managing, and evaluating social services programs, she is currently working on a Master’s & Ph.D. in social work at the University of Chicago.
-Her research plans involve exploring the use of documentary film and photography as tools for activism and personal growth with homeless youth.
-Amanda Michelle’s ability to connect with people of varying perspectives & facilitate social change stems partly from her education, including an M.S. in Human Services Administration from the University of Baltimore/Coppin State University Collaborative and a B.A. in Religious Studies from the University of Pennsylvania.
-Amanda Michelle is also a graduate of the Danya Institute’s Center for Mental Health Services (CMHS) Leadership Institute and holds certificates in Mentoring Program Coordination, Nonprofit Leadership, & paraprofessional counseling.
-In her down time, Amanda Michelle enjoys singing, attending concerts, and being irreverent on Twitter.
+Having been trained and tested in designing, managing, and evaluating social services programs in the field, she is currently working toward a Ph.D. in social work at the University of Chicago.
+Her research interests include LGBTQ youth homelessness, youth participatory action research (YPAR), sociopolitical development, positive youth development, trauma recovery, and youth activism.
+AMJ’s ability to connect with people of varying perspectives & facilitate social change stems largely from her life experience and partly from her education, including an A.M. in Social Service Administration from the University of Chicago, an M.S. in Human Services Administration from the University of Baltimore/Coppin State University Collaborative, and a B.A. in Religious Studies from the University of Pennsylvania.
+Amanda Michelle has also completed the Danya Institute/Center for Mental Health Services (CMHS) Leadership Institute and holds certificates in Mentoring Program Coordination (Maryland Mentoring Partnership), and Nonprofit Leadership (Montgomery College).
+In her (mostly imaginary) down time, AMJ enjoys singing to her dog, attending concerts, documentary film and photography, and being irreverent on Twitter.

 Names have meaning…